SauloCav/JavaScript-HTML-CSS-Simple-Projects/README.md

 # JavaScript-Simple-Projects

-Some simple projects developed in pure Javascript
+Some simple projects developed in pure JavaScript